The Dance of Death in London

 Berner Totentanz, the physician.

-Notice how Death (in Paris) is tugging at the doctor's dress in the crotch area.
+Notice how Death in Paris (at the top of this page) is tugging at the doctor's dress in the crotch area.
 The picture to the right is from the dance of death in Bern (Switzerland), where the doctors grasps his own crotch.
 Maybe to show the source of the urine sample.

 Compare with the physician in Holbein's dance of death and Holbein's great dance of death.